Milestone birthdays are a big deal. Probably because we hang a lot of baggage on them, like things we want to achieve by that age.

 For some reason, there’s something about a number that ends in a zero which feels more important and powerful.

 When you’re ten, it’s double digits; excitement, the feeling of (finally) growing up.
-At 20, you’re often living your best life too much to care, but it marks the end of teenage years and the start of proper adulthood.
+At 20, you’re often living your best life too much to care, but it marks the end of your teenage years and the start of proper adulthood.

 30 is the biggie; the pressure of how sorted and under control your life feels can scramble minds, but come 40, it’s likely you’re there.

-Not in an ‘I have everything I want and need’ way (do we ever?) but in a less selfish, bigger picture outlook.
+Not in an ‘I have everything I want and need’ way (do we ever?) but in a less selfish, bigger-picture outlook.
 It’s the decade that brings serious wisdom.

 As we’re sure the Duchess of Cambridge knows only too well, your 30s is often a time of exhaustion, raising small people, caring too much about what people think, trying to climb rungs of the career ladder, unnecessarily scrutinising changes to your body, clinging on to old friendships, worrying about money…